 The chat feature allows the exchange of direct messages among participants of a Zoom meeting.
 Two participants may exchange private messages, or a participant may send a message to the entire session.

-The screen sharing feature allows a participant to share their desktop, tablet, or mobile device screen to other participants.
+The screen sharing feature allows a participant to share their desktop, tablet, or mobile device screen with other participants.
 It does not require the permission of the host.

 If you found this guide helpful, then please share it so your friends can enjoy it too.